sbjohansen/position-size-calculator/README.md

 # Position Size and Profit Calculator

 This is a Python application built using the tkinter library that allows users to calculate position sizes and potential losses based on their account balance, risk percentage, entry points, and stop-loss levels.
-It also provides the option to toggle "Cornix Mode," which adjusts position sizes for users trading with leverage.
+It also provides the option to toggle "Cornix Mode," which adjusts position sizes for users using Cornix.

 ## Features